-Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least seven days in advance (except in cases where the meeting is held on shorter notice) and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.
+Adequate notice is given to all directors to schedule the We further Report that except for what is stated above Board Meetings, agenda and detailed notes on agenda the Company has not undertaken any specific events were sent at least seven days in advance (except in / actions having a major bearing on the Company's cases where the meeting is held on shorter notice) affairs in pursuance of the above referred laws, rules, and a system exists for seeking and obtaining further regulations, guidelines, standards. information and clarifications on the agenda items before the meeting and for meaningful participation For D.S.
+Associates at the meeting.
+Company Secretaries